Kenny Kingston

-Kenny Kingston (February 15, 1927 – June 30, 2014) was an American psychic.
-He described himself as a psychic medium.
+Kenny Kingston (February 15, 1927 – June 30, 2014) was an American psychic who described himself as a psychic medium.
 He is sometimes referred to as a "psychic to the stars" due to his extensive contact with celebrities.

+Career

-Clients for his psychic readings included John Wayne, Harry S. Truman, Dwight D. Eisenhower, Rex Harrison, Lucille Ball, Marilyn Monroe, Whoopi Goldberg and Greta Garbo.
+Clients for Kingston's psychic readings included John Wayne, Harry S. Truman, Dwight D. Eisenhower, Rex Harrison, Lucille Ball, Marilyn Monroe, Whoopi Goldberg and Greta Garbo.
 Kingston operated a for-profit psychic reading website.

-Birth
+Personal life

 Kingston was born in Buffalo, New York on February 15, 1927.

-Death

-Kingston died of a cardiovascular disease on June 30, 2014 in Studio City, Los Angeles.
-He was survived by his partner for 35 years, Valerie Porter.
+Kingston died of cardiovascular disease on June 30, 2014 in Studio City, Los Angeles.
+His partner of 35 years was Valerie Porter.